-“Unprecedented times” has been knocking around the news for the last year, and with another set of rules to help stop the spread of coronavirus coming into action, anxiety around the future can be felt within us all.
-Looking towards the future is beginning to feel like a tireless charade – which is why I’ve been taking comfort in the past by watching old camcorder tapes.
+“Unprecedented times” has been knocking around the news for the last year and with another set of rules to help stop the spread of coronavirus coming into action, anxiety around the future can be felt within us all.
+Looking towards the future is beginning to feel like a tireless charade.
+Which is why I’ve been taking comfort in the past by watching old camcorder tapes.

-The beginning of lockdown surprised everyone with (what felt like) endless free time and no more excuses to put off those chores around the house.
+The beginning of lockdown surprised everyone with (what felt like) endless free time and no more excuses to put off those chores.
 It was time for spring cleaning and decluttering the houses.
 No longer were those tapes going to sit uselessly in closets or attics.
 By using a videotape transfer service, families could take their 100 camcorder tapes and save them on a singular memory stick.
 An easy solution to declutter the house.

 After choosing to use a video to DVD service, families and friends can share their better times on the big screen.
 Personally, I loved watching my brother as a pre-schooler prance around the house in an over-sized fireman’s outfit.
-It has been a nice reminder to see how far we have grown as a family and how quickly times have changed.
+It has been a nice reminder to see how far we have grown as a family.
 Soon, this pandemic will be a strange memory to the start of a new decade.
 Meanwhile, it has been fantastic converting our camcorder to digital formats because of the cloud download option.
 Although we couldn’t be together physically, we could still bring the family together virtually.

 For younger families, if you are worried about schools closing again, transferring your video to DVD can be a fantastic opportunity to get your children or grandchildren interested in history and geography.
 Transferring your camcorder tapes to DVD’s means you can watch your holiday videos and documentations of your family history on the television which can bring great excitement for your children.
 They can learn about new countries whilst watching your younger self potter around them!

 As we approach the winter season, it is time to think about bringing the family in new ways for Christmas.
 One way could be through using a camcorder to DVD service and gifting your family with special memories of the past.
-Many families have years of Christmas videos captured on their camcorders and now is a great time to bring them into the present.
+Many families have years of Christmas videos captured and now is a great time to bring them into the present.
 Choosing to transfer your videos to DVD’s means that everyone can come together to watch your collection of home videos.
-Or, if you are worried about being separated from your family over the holiday period, you can choose to convert them on a cloud download and watch them with your relatives on Zoom!
+Or, if you are worried about not seeing your family, you can now watch your videos on Zoom by converting to cloud!

 Now has never been a better time to embrace the past and with the help of Digital Converters it has never been easier.

-If you’ve been buying band merch recently, you might have been a bit confused as to why they are now offering cassette tapes of their new albums.
+If you’ve been buying albums recently, you may have been confused as to why bands are now offering cassette tapes.
 Cassette tapes are making a comeback and it is time to embrace it!

 In a trend that has flummoxed the nation, cassette tapes have had a 103% sale increase in 2020 compared to 2019 (according to The Official Chart Company).
 It is a similar trend seen by vinyl records which have now surpassed CD sales in the US this year.
-Although physical copies of records are becoming more popular than downloads, it begs the question why someone would choose a cassette rather than a CD or vinyl.
+Physical copies of records are becoming more popular than downloads.
+But, it begs the question why someone would choose a cassette rather than CD or vinyl.
 When comparing the cassette tape to CD format, there are many reasons not to buy a tape: the poor audio quality; the smaller file space and let us not forget the faff of having to switch sides!
-Perhaps it is because they are cheap to make due to production being so low over the last twenty years – yet, if you are an upcoming band, I can’t imagine releasing music on a cassette would increase your popularity.
+Perhaps it is because they are cheap to make.
+Yet, if you are an upcoming band, I can’t imagine releasing music on a cassette would increase your popularity.

 What is fascinating about the rise in cassette sales is that it is mainly under-25’s who are buying them!
-After the release of Guardians of the Galaxy in 2014 (which based their soundtrack off a mixtape the main character held on a cassette tape) the sale of cassettes began to rise and a trend began to set.
-What followed was a pursuit of films and television series (Stranger Things, Baby Driver, 13 Reasons Why to name a few) which defined their setting through the legendary audio tape.
-There has become a nostalgia for the 1990’s and 1980’s (which can be seen in fashion as well as the music industry).
-And perhaps, a novelty for those who never owned a tape (or pair of baggy jeans).
+After the release of Guardians of the Galaxy in 2014 (which based their soundtrack off a mixtape saved on a cassette) the sale of cassettes began to rise and a trend began to set.
+A pursuit of films and television series followed (Stranger Things, Baby Driver, 13 Reasons Why to name a few) which defined their setting through the legendary audio tape.
+There is a nostalgia for the 80’s and 90’s – and perhaps, a novelty for those who never owned a tape.

-Well, if you are in possession of a collection of tapes now would be the time to relive the music you listened to in the 1980s to 2000s!
-More to the point, because cassettes are now a collectibles item, you might be in possession of a rare tape which you can sell for a lot of money.
-Although the aesthetic of a cassette is what is pulling people into the market, the crackling audio quality has a charm to it as well.
+Well, if you are in possession of cassettes now would be the optimum time to rekindle your love for them!
+Since cassettes are now a collectible, you might be in possession of a rare tape which will sell for a small fortune.
+Although it is the aesthetic of a cassette attracting people into the market, the crackling audio has a charm to it as well.
 Transferring your audio tape to CD or download file will give you the option to listen to the music without needing a cassette player and give you the chance to relive your favourite albums in the car again.

 At Digital Converters, we offer a premium cassette to CD service to help make transferring music into digital formats easier for you.
-This service is particularly handy if you are wanting to listen and share old recordings you made before the new millennium as we can also save your music on memory sticks or on the cloud.
+This service is particularly handy if you are wanting to listen to and share old recordings you made before the new millennium.
 Now is the time to pull out your tapes and revive all those recordings you saved – follow this link to get started.